Secure Multiple Web Apps Using Different IdPs

 After configuring your desired Identity Provider, we need to create a new deployment on the DCMC which will contain our two applications.
 We will also generate a keypair (

-PROVISIONING_SECRET) in order for the DAB to get the latest configurations and policies from the DCMC.
+PROVISIONING_SECRET) in order for the DAP to get the latest configurations and policies from the DCMC.

 - Click the orange button